By: Johanna Brito, Marketing Communications Manager | March 30, 2017

 There are two VPN types: remote access VPN and site-to-site VPN.
 Remote access VPN is a connection to a private network that is accessed remotely allowing the exchange of information between the user and the private network through the Internet.
 In a site-to-site VPN connection, the exchange of information takes place between routers.
 One router acts as the VPN client and the other acts as a VPN server.
 This type of connection is typically used in work environments.

 But, the road to VPN is not a flawless path.
 There are a few pitfalls, starting with the VPN service providers themselves.
 Because only you and your VPN provider have access to the information browsed, choosing a reliable provider is very important.
 Another challenge of VPN is a slow Internet connection.
-Due to the RAM needed to encrypt and decrypt data, this slows down your Internet access.
+Due to the RAM needed to encrypt and decrypt data, this process slows down your Internet access.
 Lastly, it’s important to note that while VPN can provide extra layers of security, it’s not immune to attacks.
 That’s because VPN uses one point of exchange to funnel information, making it extremely vulnerable to hackers.

 Talking about options to achieve safer browsing is a step in the right direction.
 When evaluating if VPN is the right solution for you, be sure to research thoroughly.
 One option for obtaining a VPN connection is a router, as some offer site-to-site VPN options.
 Grandstream’s GWN7000 Gigabit router for example makes it easy to create a VPN tunnel from one location to another.
 Therefore, facilitating the exchange of encrypted data and protecting you from online hackers.
 To learn more, click here.